jpb10/SolarCalculator/README.md

 SolarCalculator is inspired by the [NOAA Solar Calculator](https://gml.noaa.gov/grad/solcalc/).

-This library provides functions to calculate the times of sunrise, sunset, solar noon and twilight (dawn and dusk), solar coordinates, interpolation of coordinates, atmospheric refraction correction, equation of time, delta T, etc.
+This library provides functions to calculate the times of sunrise, sunset, solar noon, and twilight (dawn and dusk), solar coordinates, interpolation of coordinates, atmospheric refraction correction, equation of time, delta T, etc.

 Most formulae are taken from Astronomical Algorithms by Jean Meeus and adapted for 8-bit AVR platform.

-### Version 2.0.0
+### Version 2.0.x

-- Unix time input support
+* Unix time input support
-- Optimizations
+* Optimizations

 ## Installation